TheWation/TplMap3/README.md

 ## What Changed ?
 While `tplmap` is considered `abandoned`, it still functions effectively.

-I've taken the initiative to update the project to Python 3 to ensure its compatibility with the latest language version.
+I've taken the step to update the project to Python 3 to ensure its compatibility with the latest language version.
 Although the project is not actively maintained, I've addressed the necessary changes for Python 3 support.

 if any issues arise, I commit to maintaining and resolving them in the future.
 Contributions from the community are welcome, and I appreciate any efforts to keep this project functional and relevant.